Radar

 officer fires a radar beam at your car, the metal bodywork reflects the

-straight back.
-But the faster your car is travelling, the more it will
+beam straight back.
+But the faster your car is traveling, the more it will

 change the frequency of the radio waves in the beam.
 Sensitive